 Alas, there are sycophants and critics and professors and flatterers who must have their categories, and use every blandishment to fit complex pegs into simple holes.
 At times, Vonnegut seemed to accept their authority to limit him.
 To hem him into literary ghettos, using prods of praise.

 And another colleague came to mind, on the centennial of his birth.
-The thing that I think I liked best about Robert Heinlein was something that went beyond plot or character or even the stories themselves.
+The thing that I think I liked best about Robert A. Heinlein (1907 - 1988) was something that went beyond plot or character or even the stories themselves.
 It was an attitude that pervaded his work - an ornery contrariness that seemed to run much deeper than any particular philosophy or dogma.
 Indeed, I believe that people completely miss the point, when they say "Heinlein was a libertarian" or Heinlein was this or that or the other.

 "Whenever he heard oversimplifications like that, he tended to turn around and try for a surprise.
 For example by making actors and politicians the heroes of one novel.
 Or hippies in another.
 Or creating a prescriptive utopia that pushed both maximum individuality and a welfare state.
 When Heinlein spotted a cliche, he loved to torment it!
 Even cliches of his own.